Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types

-To ensure the commutativity of operation-based CRDT, an operator for total order is required.
-The most natural choice in a distributed setting is a global timestamping mechanism, as it makes the fewest assumptions about the system.
 Another useful operator could be the priority of messages, e.g., to define hierarchical stakeholder roles in which higher ranked roles can overwrite the changes of lower-ranked roles.
 An important difference between timestamps and priorities is the level of granularity.
-Timestamps (e.g., at the level of nanoseconds) provide better chances to unambiguously order two operations, as compared to priorities (e.g., assigned from a range between 1-5).
+Timestamps (e.g., at the level of nanoseconds) provide better chances to unambiguously order two operations, as compared to priorities (e.g., assigned from a range between 1--5).
 Therefore, the ordering operator should be carefully designed to ensure the total order.
 Furthermore, compound ordering operators can be used as well.
 For example, the shortcomings of the priority operator can be circumvented by combining it with timestamps.
 Such compound operators are best defined by linking them through the absorption identity over the lattice of change operations~\citep{davey2002introduction} to ensure a valid and sound composition.

-In the remainder of the paper, we showcase the use of timestamps to define a total order. \lowkey{} uses the Unix epoch time in nanoseconds to timestamp model updates with.
-As an alternative, Lamport clocks~\cite{lamport1978time} or vector clocks~\cite{singhal1992efficient} can be used as suggested by Shapiro et al.~\cite{shapiro2011comprehensive}.
-Timestamped model updates are subsequently forwarded to the collaborating stakeholders.
-The global nature of the timestamp ensures that each local replica sorts the updates in the same order, ensuring the safety property of SEC (c.f. \secref{sec:background-crdt}).

-The appropriate granularity of timestamps is paramount in supporting complex CRDTs.
-Consider the underlying data structure in the illustrative example in \figref{fig:lww-total-order-example} being a graph, in which vertices represent entities with associated attributes.
-Assigning a timestamp to the whole graph would not allow independent changes at finer-grained levels, such as vertices.
-Thus, we assign a timestamp to each instance of the elements of the \textit{Physical metamodel}, and update it on each CRUD operation.